sendgrid/docs/source/Glossary/ctr.md

 {% anchor h2 %}My CTR seems low, what can I do to change that?{% endanchor %}

-As mentioned before, click-through rates can vary between campaigns depending on a lot of different factors, however the three most significant aspects are arguably message content, sending frequency, and overall consistency.
+As mentioned before, click-through rates can vary between campaigns depending on a lot of different factors, however the 3 most significant aspects are arguably message content, sending frequency, and overall consistency.

 {% anchor h3 %}Message Content{% endanchor %}

 Make sure that the content of your emails is to-the-point and relevant to your subject line.
-Keep your paragraphs short whenever possible, ideally no more than three to four concise sentences.
+Keep your paragraphs short whenever possible, ideally no more than 3 to 4 concise sentences.
 Do not use images frivolously.
 You should try to convey your updates primarily through text, as too many images in an email body can make a message take longer to load and/or might make it look suspicious at a first glance (since many email clients do not load images within messages by default).

 {% anchor h3 %}Sending Frequency{% endanchor %}